 Hafjell, Norway's third largest ski resort, welcomes you to endless slopes, internationally known parks, and up-to-date ski adventures for all ages.
 In summer, Hafjell turns into a natural playground for both mountain and downhill biking.

 It’s wild, it’s dramatic – and it’s most certainly unique.
-If you are searching for genuine nature experiences or an active holiday, Narvik is definitely waiting for you.
+Narvik is perfect for nature experiences or an active holiday.

 If you thought that springtime signals the end of the skiing season, remember that there are high-altitude resorts in Norway where you can have fun on snow all summer long.